andreimargeloiu/Interpretability-Adversarial/README.md

 Code for the NeurIPS 2020 Workshop paper "Improving Interpretability in Medical Imaging Diagnosis using Adversarial Training"

-# The code will be added very soon (before the workshop day of 11th December).
+# The code (including a Colab demo) will be added Sunday 13th December.